How Much to Remove Artex Ceiling?

 Why is it no longer used as much?

-However, some homes and buildings till have the now discontinued Artex substance on the ceilings and walls, which will now need to be removed for a variety of reasons from health and safety concerns to aesthetic issues such as cracking or flaking.
+However, some homes and buildings still have the now discontinued Artex substance on the ceilings and walls, which will now need to be removed for a variety of reasons from health and safety concerns to aesthetic issues such as cracking or flaking.

 Removing ceiling artex